Binge Eating: What it is and how to overcome it, thoughts from a PA Non-Diet Registered Dietician

 Take care of your body in a way that is achievable for you

-If you are struggling with a binge eating disorder and don't know where to start in the recovery process, don’t hesitate to reach out for help!
+If you are struggling with the eating disorder binge eating and don't know where to start in the recovery process, don’t hesitate to reach out for help!

 Setnick, J. (2017).
 Academy of Nutrition and Dietetics Pocket Guide to Eating Disorders (2nd ed.).
 Academy of Nutrition and Dietetics.